 Kentucky tax lists are valuable genealogical sources.
 Because they were taken yearly, they supplement census records, which were taken every ten years.

 Each county in Kentucky was divided into tax districts or precincts with a tax commissioner responsible for making a list of all those required to pay taxes.
 These lists from each district were combined and a copy was sent to each of the following: the state auditor, the county tax commissioner, the county sheriff and the county clerk.
 Caldwell County clerk's office still has some of these lists, but they are in delicate condition.

-The requirements for tax list information varied depending on the time period, but generally included the names of all free males 21 years or older, slaves 16 years or older, number of horses or mares, the amount of property owned and the nearest watercourse or location of a town lot.
+The requirements for tax list information varied depending on the time period, but generally included the names of all free males 21 years or older, number of slaves 16 years or older, number of horses or mares, the amount of property owned and the nearest watercourse or location of a town lot.
 It was not necessary to own land to be enumerated on the tax lists.
 For some years, the name(s) of the person who entered, surveyed and patented the land was listed.
 Also, some years listed the number of children of school age.
 If the taxed person owned a carriage or watch of gold or silver, that was also indicated.
 Some years also showed the amount of wheat, tobacco and corn grown.

 The age at which a person could be exempt from paying taxes varied from state to state.
 In Kentucky it was on an individual basis with the exemption being granted by the county court because of infirmity and often combined with age.
 The following entry appears in Crittenden County Court Order Book 1, page 155, 14 December 1846: "It appearing to the court that Richard Posthlethwaight is aged and infirm, it is ordered that he forever hereafter be released from paying poll tax."